MetaHG/Reddit-opinions-polarization/README.md

 # Opinion Polarization on Reddit

 **Note for TA's - The notebook with Data Collection can be found at [notebooks/DataCollection.ipynb](https://github.com/MetaHG/Reddit-opinions-polarization/blob/master/notebooks/DataCollection.ipynb).
-This Readme was also updated with additional information.**
+This Readme was also updated (again) with additional information.
+See chapters **

 ## Abstract